Giuliani floats idea of 'presidential pardons' to 'clean up' Russia probe

 Mueller accused Manafort and his associate, Konstantin Kilimnik of Moscow, of obstructing justice in the investigation into Russian meddling and potential collusion with Trump campaign associates in 2016.

-Giuliani, who has spoken to a wide variety of media outlets since he joined Trump's legal team, railed against the president's potential Democratic opponents in the 2020 election -- including former Vice President Joe Biden -- in a separate interview.
+Giuliani, who has spoken to a wide variety of media outlets since he agreed to join Trump's legal team this past April, railed against the president's potential Democratic opponents in the 2020 election -- including former Vice President Joe Biden -- in a separate interview.

 "I’m calling Joe Biden a mentally deficient idiot," Giuliani told HuffPost.
 "Joe Biden is a moron."